stjudecloud/university/docs/visualization-community/index.md

 ![](./vizhome.gif)

 ## Purpose
-* You can easily explore shared visualizations by searching or filtering by institution, data type, lab, author, PubMedID, and diagnosis.
+* You can explore shared visualizations by searching or filtering by institution, data type, lab, author, PubMedID, and diagnosis.

 * By utilizing St. Jude's visualization tools [ProteinPaint](https://viz.stjude.cloud/tools/proteinpaint/) and [GenomePaint](https://viz.stjude.cloud/tools/genomepaint/), we allow world class genomic or proteomic visualizations to be easily developed, accessed, and/or shared globally.
 Each visualization saved in VisCom is private by default until a P.I. or team lead approves.